How to Measure the ROI of Knowledge Management

 KPIs:

-• Knowledge and insights contributed to knowledge management platform
+• Knowledge and insights contributed to the knowledge management platform

 • Consumption and communication of insights by business decision-makers and stakeholders

-• Search volume and keyword trends in knowledge management platform
+• Search volume and keyword trends in the knowledge management platform

-• Collaboration and engagement metrics in knowledge management platform (e.g. comments, questions, shares)
+• Collaboration and engagement metrics in a knowledge management platform (e.g., comments, questions, shares)

-Knowledge management can increase revenue in a couple of key ways.
-First, on-demand access to knowledge allows employees to be more productive, leading to greater output and costs saved on operational improvements.
+Knowledge management can increase revenue in two key ways.
+First, on-demand access to knowledge enables employees to be more productive, resulting in increased output and cost savings from operational improvements.
 Second, organizations can increase revenue through new products, services, and processes that arise from cross-functional innovation and knowledge sharing.

 Outcomes: